 The whole area surrounding the reservoir is lovely throughout all four seasons… from the early spring wildflowers and summer fun, to colorful Colorado autumn and the serenity of a Colorado winter in the Rocky Mountains Foothills.
 You can observe this in the video Luci shot over four years and through all four seasons:

-Horsetooth Reservoir is also the place where most of our ideas for the Happier Place tips and products were born.
-Needless to say, we spend a lot of time in and around the reservoir… just 15 minutes from our current house.
+Horsetooth Reservoir is also the place where most of our ideas for the Happier Place tips and products were conceived.
+Needless to say, we spend a lot of time in and around the reservoir…

 The name comes from Horsetooth Rock, a popular hiking destination, which overlooks Ft.
 Collins.
 But you’ll get an even better view of Horsetooth Reservoir, the town and the Great Plains beyond from Arthur’s Rock in Lory State Park.